dhoer/chef-phantomjs2/README.md

 [linux]: https://travis-ci.org/dhoer/chef-phantomjs2
 [win]: https://ci.appveyor.com/project/dhoer/chef-phantomjs2

-Installs the phantomjs cookbook and necessary packages.
-This is a fork from https://github.com/customink-webops/phantomjs with support for package installs removed, but adds a resource that will allow you to install as many versions of phantomjs as your heart desires.
+Installs phantomjs on both Linux and Windows.
+Windows path is set (unless link attribute is false) but requires you to reboot the server in order to have it available.
+So symlink path `#{node['phantomjs']['path']}/phantomjs` is created and immediately available after Windows install.

 ## Requirements